-For each Journalism Contest Event in which a school has participants in the Sectional Contest, an event fee of ten (\$10) dollars per event shall be paid at the sectional site during registration.
-All checks should be made payable to the host school.
-No contestant from a school will be permitted to participate in the Sectional contest if Event Fees (\$10 per event entered to sectional managers) are not paid.
+For each Journalism Contest Event in which a school has participants in the Sectional Contest, an event fee of ten (\$10) dollars per event shall be paid.
+The IHSA will invoice participating schools following the conclusion of the State Finals.